-Disc pain symptoms can take many forms and, although it may seem easier to simply say, “My back hurts,” you should know that specific descriptions of your symptoms are helpful for any doctor to effectively diagnose your spine condition and to prescribe an appropriate course of treatment.
+Disc pain symptoms can take many forms, and although it may seem easier to simply say, “My back hurts,” you should know that specific descriptions of your symptoms are helpful for any physician to effectively diagnose your spine condition and to prescribe an appropriate course of treatment.

-Granted, it can be hard to articulate physical pain, especially when you’re faced with the stress of back and neck discomfort on a daily basis.
+Granted, it can be hard to articulate physical pain, especially when you’re faced with the stress of neck and back discomfort on a daily basis.
 But, you might be surprised to learn that there are several ways you can describe disc pain symptoms.
 Let’s look at a few of them:

 - Neuropathic pain – this is pain caused by neural compression or neural pinching.
-Many back and neck conditions, such as bulging discs, cause neuropathic back disc pain because the damaged intervertebral disc infringes on nerve pathways of the central nervous system.
+Many neck and back conditions, such as bulging discs, cause neuropathic back disc pain because the damaged intervertebral disc infringes on nerve pathways of the central nervous system.
 Neuropathic pain is most commonly characterized by the disc pain symptoms of burning or stabbing.

 If you feel that you have recently experienced any of these disc pain symptoms, it is time to contact your physician.
-He or she will perform a physical exam, an MRI or CT scan, and will most likely prescribe a regimen of non-invasive therapy.
-If this proves ineffective, the experts at Laser Spine Institute (LSI) can tell you about our minimally invasive, endoscopic procedures that have helped tens of thousands of people rediscover a life without disc pain symptoms.
+He or she will perform a physical exam, an MRI or CT scan and will most likely prescribe a regimen of non-invasive therapy.
+If this proves ineffective, the experts at Laser Spine Institute can tell you about our minimally invasive procedures that have helped tens of thousands of people find relief from disc pain symptoms.
 Contact us for a free review of your MRI or CT scan.